Simi23/szazharminchet-repozitorium/monitoring/syslog-ng-tls.md

 > You have to install `syslog-ng` package to use the daemon.
 > There are some predefined **sources**, **filters** and **destinations** in `/etc/syslog-ng/syslog-ng.conf` file.
+> For modularity and seperation, if you create a new config, then please place it under `/etc/syslog-ng/conf.d` directory and name it `*.conf`, because the main configuartion file will include these config files.
 {.is-info}

 ### Source